oznogon/gattaibushido-public/rules/02_pilots.md

 **Charges** are expendable, fluctuating pools of energy that you use to empower your various Techs.
 They are primarily built up through the revelation of Pilot Deck Jokers, as well as the use of special Actions, Gear, and Techs.
 Your Pilot can build up a maximum of Seven charges - any earned beyond that are lost, so make sure to use them frequently!

 **Techs** are the special powers that your Pilots have at their disposal, to assist them with overcoming the challenges before them.
-Most Techs will come from your Pilot's choice of Chroma, Power Weapon, and Robo.
+Most Techs will come from your Pilot's choice of Chroma, Daisho, and Robo.
 Many Techs require the expenditure of Charges, and as such are called **Charge Techs**, while all other non-Charge-requiring Techs are called **Passive Techs**.

 ### Using Charge Techs